Linda R. Cronenwett, PhD, RN, FAAN Endowed Doctoral Scholarship in Nursing

 About the Scholarship

-The endowment will create a scholarship fund that will be available to future students in perpetuity who pursue the doctoral degree at the University of North Carolina at Chapel Hill School of Nursing to become academic faculty—educators, clinicians and research leaders.
-Through this scholarship, they will develop the expertise that will help contribute to the science and practice of improved patient care.
+The endowment will create a scholarship fund available to future students in perpetuity who pursue the doctoral degree at the University of North Carolina at Chapel Hill School of Nursing to become academic faculty—educators, clinicians and research leaders.
+Through this scholarship, they will develop the expertise to contribute to the science and practice of improved patient care.
 Endowing a doctoral scholarship contributes more, too.
 It makes an investment in future faculty members who will teach students, thereby directly addressing the nursing shortage.
 The lack of doctorally-educated faculty has direct impact on our ability to teach students.

 The Linda R. Cronenwett, PhD, RN, FAAN Endowed Doctoral Scholarship will be used at the Dean’s discretion to assist doctoral students with tuition, fees and other expenses associated with the pursuit of this degree program to the extent possible provided by the annual payout of interest from the principal.
 Priority consideration will be given to students wanting to add to the state of the science as nurse leaders who influence the practice and patient care.